kevinmatthes/lox/src/README.md

 --
 ------------------------------------------------------------------------------->

-# `./blank/`
+# `./src/`

-This directory contains a set of miscellaneous empty files for various purposes.
-These files can be considered templates and can be altered as required.
+This is the main source code directory of the repository.

 <!----------------------------------------------------------------------------->